Maroosha/python-project-lvl2/README.md

 _Property "SomeProperty" was updated.
 From Value1 to Value2_

-If value is a disctionary, it is displayed as "[complex value]".
+If a value is a dictionary, it is displayed as "[complex value]".

 <strong>JSON</strong>